 Local Outdoor Recreation Areas in California for the Whole Family

 Oh, the places you’ll go….at camp this summer!
-We’re sharing our favorite local outdoor recreation areas in California for the whole family so you can get outdoors and get active at the places we travel to at camp during the summer!
+We’re sharing our favorite local outdoor recreation areas in the California Bay Area for the whole family so you can get outdoors and get active at the places we travel to at camp during the summer!

 One gorgeous morning over breakfast, we were deciding where to go biking when my son told us he had the perfect spot.
 He wanted to go “where I went with Avid4 Adventure.”
 “Great,” I said, excited for the opportunity to try somewhere new and have Jack show us someplace he’d been without us.